jsalignon/cactus/docs/3_Inputs/3_Inputs.md

 ![](/docs/images/3_Inputs.png "Inputs")

-There are 3 kind of inputs:
+There are 3 kind of inputs files:
  - data: raw *.fastq.gz* sequencing output files
  - design: a set of *.tsv* files to indicates how fastq files relate to samples, conditions, comparisons to perform and groups of comparisons to plot together in heatmaps
  - configuration: two *.config* that indicates the custom parameters of cactus to use for the current analysis run